October 14, 2019

 Are you interested in taking the Celpe-Bras exam?
 Or do you have a friend who is interested?
 Aprenda2 offers an excellent course to be prepared for the test.

-We are very proud of our preparatory course for the Celpe-Bras exam because up until now we have 100% pass rate.
-Rodrigo Oliveira* has been the official teacher of our preparatory course for the Celpe-Bras exam for over a year.
+We are very proud of our preparatory course for the Celpe-Bras exam because up until now we have +90% pass rate.
+Rodrigo Oliveira* has been the official teacher of our preparatory course for the Celpe-Bras exam.
 Below he explains the features of the test and comments on the format of the aprenda2 courses:

 The Celpe-Bras is a Portuguese language proficiency exam applied by the Brazilian government.
 It is conducted by INEP (the foundation responsible for the organization of the exam) twice a year.
 The test is divided into two parts: Written and Oral.
 In the written part, the student must produce 4 texts in 3 hours, based on a video, an audio clip and two texts.
 The oral part lasts 20 minutes and consists of an interview, in which the candidate must talk about himself and three topics chosen previously.
 It is worth pointing out that the Celpe-Bras is a communicative exam, therefore, grammar and vocabulary are evaluated in relation to their utilization and not on their mastery.

 The student will receive a certificate that is recognized both nationally and internationally, and, on top of this, will have a verification of their language level.
 It is different from other language exams, as it is not necessary to specify a level before taking the test, meaning that it is the exam itself that will show what level you have.
 The certificate can be requested by many universities and in the process of validating a degree.